Vettvangur/Ekom/README.md

  * we always apply IProductDiscount straight to OrderLines Points to consider for allowing OrderInfo to have ProductDiscounts
  * We could also create a ApplyDiscountToOrder accepting IProductDiscount.
 It would then apply the ProductDiscount straight to applicable OrderLine's
- * If we push the discount from OrderInfo to OrderLine on creation of line, how would 'exclusive' work
+ * If we push the discount from OrderInfo to OrderLine on creation of line, how would 'stackable' work
  * Example: OrderInfo has ProductDiscount, applicable line gets discount.
 An inclusive global discount is applied to Order, old OrderLine keeps product discount.
 Now new OrderLine's do not get the initial ProductDiscount !!

 ##### Caveats: